BlueBrain/neurodamus/README.rst

 Neurodamus is the BBP in-house developed application for setting up large-scale neuronal simulations.
 It has traditionally been implemented as a set of extensions to Neuron, in the form of .hoc and .mod files.
-The parameters of the simulation are loaded from a configuration file, by default BlueConfig.
+The parameters of the simulation are loaded from a configuration file.

 To address several limitations of the Hoc implementation, including development effort, the high-level layers of Neurodamus have been reimplemented in Python.